Are West Hertfordshire Hospitals coping with winter pressures?

 Any delay in transferring patients leaves ambulances unable to respond to other emergencies, as well as risking their patients' safety.

-Delays affected considerably fewer patients than the previous week, when 165 patients waited more than 30 minutes to be transferred.
+Delays affected more patients than the previous week, when 90 patients waited more than 30 minutes to be transferred.

 Norovirus: